 How brave are you feeling?
-Buying a cheap early Boxster is one of those life decisions which could end up being the best choice you ever make, or the most financially ruinous.
-And the fun part is that there’s no way of knowing which way it’ll go – still, it’s good to roll the dice sometimes isn’t it?
+Buying a cheap early Boxster is one of those life decisions which could end up being the best choice you ever make.
+Or the most financially ruinous.
+The fun part is that there’s no way of knowing which way it’ll go.
+Still, it’s good to roll the dice sometimes isn’t it?

-There are a few things you can look out for to help your peace of mind: most important is a good service history, as the engine’s pretty inaccessible so it’s possible a budget-minded owner won’t have bothered.
-Check for wet carpets caused by roof leaks, as the ECU’s under that soggy carpet, and walk away from overheating cars as early ones sometimes had terminally porous engine blocks.
+There are a few things you can look out for to help your peace of mind.
+Most important is a good service history, as the engine’s pretty inaccessible.
+Check for wet floors caused by roof leaks, as the ECU is located under that soggy carpet.
+Walk away from overheating cars as early ones sometimes had terminally porous engine blocks.

-However, if you’ve bought a good one, you’ll find yourself with a fabulous track car right out of the box –awesome handling, endless grip, perfect steering, and oodles of potential for upgrades.
-Suspension mods can be handled in three phases if you want to spread the cost: first upgrade the anti-roll bars to H&R items, then whack on some Eibach springs, and finally (when you’re ready for maximum attack) swap in some Bilstein B16 coilovers.
-A lightweight flywheel and Quaife LSD make a massive difference, and the combo of K&N induction and Milltek exhaust is a no-brainer.
+However, if you’ve bought a good one, you’ll find yourself with a fabulous track car right out of the box.
+It has awesome handling, endless grip, perfect steering, and oodles of potential for upgrades.
+Suspension mods can be handled in three phases if you want to spread the cost.
+First upgrade the anti-roll bars to H&R items.
+Then whack on some Eibach springs, and finally (when you’re ready for maximum attack) swap in some Bilstein B16 coilovers.
+A lightweight flywheel and Quaife LSD make a massive difference.
+The combo of K&N induction and Milltek exhaust is a no-brainer.

 Top mods: H&R anti-roll bars, Milltek exhaust, Quaife LSD, Goodridge braided hoses.